0xZee/Fin-Agent/README.md

 ```

 ## Usage
-To run the application, navigate to the directory containing this README and execute:
+To run the application, navigate to the directory and execute:
+- Install dependencies : `pip install -r requirements.txt`
-`streamlit run main.py`
+- Run the app : `streamlit run main.py`